mvsoom/frequency-prior/py/uninformative/errors.md

 `$ cd $WRK/proj/ana/notebook/nested-sampling`

 1. `model.py:186`: The scaling factors are not necessary, since $Z$ is the expected value of the likelihood over the prior.
 We sample from the unit hypercube anyway, and no corrections are being made for that either.

 2. `model.py:78`: A log() needs to be taken of `χ2_total`.

+3. `model.py:235`: The weights of the new samples need to be modulated by the densities of the sampled sigmas and amplitudes.

-These errors did not affect the estimates of $B$ and $F$.
+Strangey, these errors hardly affected the estimates of $B$ and $F$.